École spéciale militaire de Saint-Cyr: Training

 As all officers obtain a college major upon graduation, military and leadership education is nested with academic instruction.
 The course is three years long and covers academic training, military strategy and theory, practice of war, training, physical training and leadership and organisational training.

 The first-year involves military training and academics.
 The last two years focus on academics with one to three week breaks for military training.
-Officer cadets at St-Cyr are commissioned officers.
+Officer cadets at St-Cyr are commissioned officers following their second year of studies.
 The cadets attend school from September to July.

 Each promotion (class) of the ESM is organised as a battalion and thus the Corps of Cadets is structured as a regiment.
-The 1st-year students (rank of élève-officier – Cadet) are France's Third Battalion, 2nd-year (rank of aspirant – Officer Designate) are France's Second Battalion and third-year (rank of sous-lieutenant – 2nd Lieutenant) are France's First Battalion.
-The Reserve Officers, Special Duty Officers and Aspirants trained at the ESM in short sessions are France's Fourth Battalion.
+The 1st-year students (rank of élève-officier – Cadet) are France's Third Battalion, 2nd-year (rank of aspirant – Officer Designate) are France's Second Battalion and third-year (rank of sous-lieutenant – 2nd Lieutenant) are France's First Battalion and provide thus in parades the lead contingent of the Saint-Cyr complex of military academies.
+Until 2021, the Reserve Officers, Special Duty Officers and Aspirants trained at the ESM in short sessions served as France's Fourth Battalion.

 Upon graduation, cadets are awarded the diploma of Saint-Cyr, which is a master's degree in Strategy and International Relations or Management, or a military degree, depending on their major.
 Majors are in engineering or science subjects or specialization in classics, modern or ancient history, modern languages, applied modern languages, security, science and economics, law, computer science, physical education, political science or military studies.

-Graduates leave the school with the rank of lieutenant and join the specialist school of the branch they select for one additional year, before being assigned to a regiment to serve as a platoon leader.
+Graduates leave the school with the rank of lieutenant and join the specialist school of the branch they select for one additional year of studies, before being assigned to a regiment to serve as a platoon leader.